mmolari/evo-genome-analysis/notes/plot_description.md

 - **deltaF**: when multiple samples are given, the delta-frequency at a given position represents the difference between maximum and minimum non-consensus frequency observed at that position.
   - since frequency are subject to sampling noise, we set a minimum coverage threshold `coverage-threshold` in the config file.
 For each sample, only positions with fwd and rev coverage both above this threshold are considered.
   - to exclude most of the uninteresting positions, we set a minimal frequency threshold (`freq-threshold` in the config file).
 Only positions with Fmax above this threshold are assigned a delta-frequency.
+  - in the config file one can also set we can also set a maximal initial frequency (`max-initial-freq`).
+The idea is that one is interested in detecting positions that at the beginning of evolution are equal to the reference, and that mutate later on during evolution.
+Trajectories with initial average frequency above this value are discarded.
+  - finally, to remove noisy positions one can look at the difference between the forward and reverse consensus frequency $f_F$ and $f_R$.
+If this difference is big compared to the average frequency $\bar f$ then the timepoint can be discarded as noisy.
+In particular we discard sites for which
+    $$|f_F - f_R| > \alpha \bar f + \beta$$
+    where $\alpha$ and $\beta$ are parameters in the config file.
+    - $\alpha$ (`fwd-rev-noise-threshold`) corresponds to the threshold noise-to-signal ratio
+    - $\beta$ (`fwd-rev-noise-tolerance`) is a tolerance parameter to accept small variation between forward and reverse frequency when the average frequency is small.

 ### non-consensus summary